Whether you're simply planning ahead or already have a little one on the way, raising a family can mean big changes to your family finances.

 From buggies to babygrows, having an extra member of the family (no matter how small) means you'll need to set aside money in your budget to cover your changing outgoings.

 Think about how much you'll need to set aside each month and whether you need to cut back on any luxuries.
-As a guide, new parents on average spend £586 a month on children under 5 1.
+Research by Loughborough University shows that it costs couples £150,753 to raise a child to age 18 in the UK 1.

 Start saving early